Package 'svBase'

 Description

 The Tidyverse defines a coherent set of tools to manipulate data frames that use a non-standard evaluation and sometimes require extra care.
-These functions, like mutate() or summarise() are defined in the {dplyr} and {tidyr} packages.
+These functions, like dplyr::mutate() or dplyr::summarise() are defined in the {dplyr} and {tidyr} packages.
 When using variants, like {dtplyr} for data.frame objects, or {dbplyr} to work with external databases, successive commands in a pipeline are pooled together but not computed.
-One has to collect() the result to get its final form.
+One has to dplyr::collect() the result to get its final form.
 Most of the tidy functions that have their "speedy" counterpart prefixed with "s" are listed withlist_tidy_functions().
 Their main usages are (excluding less used arguments, or those that are not compatibles with the speedy "s" counterpart functions):

 • group_by(.data, ...)